2025 Flock Introductions

 The Hentagon

-The Block
+Goose’s Block

 The Easter Egger girls are from our homestead’s first two sets of chickens back in 2020 and 2021, so they should be able to keep his hyper young self in check.
-They also lay the largest eggs on the homestead so hopefully that means strong, healthy offspring.

 Looking forward to some neat looking chicks, with varying levels of fibro who hopefully will have the genes for green eggs when they grow up.
 Regardless, I’m excited to see what this pen will do.